 Vice President of Global Operations

 Catherine began her career with CAPA in 1995.
 Her passion for study abroad developed as an undergraduate student at Santa Clara University when she spent her third year studying at Durham University in the north of England.
 After completing a BS, Catherine returned to the UK and earned an MA in Sociology and Social Policy at Durham University.
-Following a few years working in the U.S., including at the Museum of Tolerance in West Los Angeles and CAPA's former California office, Catherine returned to the UK in 1999 and has since been based at CAPA’s London center.
-As a member of CAPA’s Executive Team, Catherine’s primary areas of focus include assessment and quality assurance, new product development, and the administration of CAPA’s global corporate affairs.
+Following a few years working in the US, including at the Museum of Tolerance in West Los Angeles and CAPA's former California office, Catherine returned to the UK in 1999 and has since been based at CAPA’s London Center.